jhucompilers/fall2022/assign/assign02.md

 title: "Assignment 2"
 ---

-*Note: this assignment description is still under development.
-Details could change.*
+*Note: this is a preliminary version of the assignment description, which has information about required lexer and parser changes, but is still missing most details about semantics such as implementing functions.
+It will be updated.
+Note that the [Lecture 5 slides](../lectures/lecture05-public.pdf) do have a relatively detailed presentation of functions and function calls.*

 **Due**: TBD